Skip to content

 Always-emitted gauges

-Per worker <job>backup, check, prune, replicate, restore, snapshot_export, forget_preview:
+Per worker <job>backup, check, forget, prune, replicate, restore, snapshot_export, forget_preview, mount_snapshot, unlock, sources_report, init_repo, notify_test, restore_test:

 Metric Meaning